Introduction to Compatibility Testing

 In this testing, the developed software or application is tested to check whether it is compatible with older versions and platforms.
 This testing is also known as downward compatible.
 Since all the dynamics of older versions are known to the testers, this testing is more predictable than forwarding Compatible Testing.

-Some of the main advantages of Compatibility Testing are:
+Some of the main advantages are described:

 - Ensure the developed software is working on all conditions.